Pipeline operator says "normal operations" have resumed

 Multiple sources confirmed to The Associated Press that Colonial Pipeline had paid the criminals who committed the cyberattack a ransom of nearly $5 million in cryptocurrency for the software decryption key required to unscramble their data network.

 The ransom — 75 Bitcoin — was paid last Saturday, a day after the criminals locked up Colonial’s corporate network, according to Tom Robinson, co-founder of the cryptocurrency-tracking firm Elliptic.
-Prior to Robinson’s blog post, two people briefed on the case had confirmed the payment amount to The Associated Press.
+Prior to Robinson’s blog post, two people briefed on the case had confirmed the payment amount to AP.

 The pipeline system delivers about 45% of the gasoline consumed on the East Coast.